written by Evrard Gatana

 Shaped by Struggles

-As I glanced to my side, my eyes caught a glimpse of a cracked wooden step on the staircase.
-For a moment, I paused, instinctively stepping back, uncertain if it could bear my weight.
-Then, a thought stirred within me.
+As I looked sideways, my eyes fell upon a cracked wooden step of the staircase.
+I instinctively stepped back, pausing for a moment, as if doubting whether it would hold my weight.
+A thought stirred within me.
 That wood, once part of a tall, sturdy tree, had been cut down, shaped, and crafted into something entirely new—a stair designed with a purpose.

 This thought took me back to my childhood, watching people cut down trees by hand.
-It was a slow, labor-intensive process.
-I can still remember the sharp sound of the saw biting through the wood.
-Back then, before machines took over, it took real energy and persistence to fell a tree and shape it into something useful.
-Just like that tree, we all go through a process of transformation.
-Our experiences, whether painful or triumphant, carve us into the people we are meant to become.
+It was a slow, labor-intensive process, and I can still hear that sharp sound of the saw as it bit into the wood.
+Back then, before machines took over, real energy and persistence had to be applied to bring a tree down and turn it into something useful.
+We all are like that tree and undergo some transformation process.
+Painful and triumphant, our experiences take and mold us into what we are and will become.

-Throughout history, human progress has often mirrored this process.
-Think of the great inventors like Thomas Edison.
-He faced countless failures before he was ultimately compelled to awaken the hidden genius that lay dormant within his mind.
+History is full of parallels in this process of human progress.
+Think of great inventors such as Thomas Edison.
+He faced countless failures before he was ultimately compelled to awaken the hidden genius that lay buried in his mind.
 His story has become a symbol of perseverance, reminding us that even repeated setbacks can lead to great achievements.
-His light bulb didn’t just illuminate rooms—it lit up the darkness in a way no one thought possible.
+His light bulb didn't just light up rooms but rather it lit up the darkness in ways no one thought possible.

 In the same way, our own journeys are filled with challenges and failures.
-Like wood being shaped into a stair, or Edison’s persistent efforts, we are shaped by our struggles and triumphs.
+Like wood being shaped into a stair or Edison's persistent efforts, it is through our struggles and triumphs that we get shaped.
 These experiences refine us, moving us closer to our potential, even when we feel cracked or worn down.

 Just like the wooden stair and Edison's invention, we all have a purpose.
-We weren’t meant to simply admire the successes of others; we are designed to pursue our own dreams, to carve out our own path.
-Embracing the difficulties along the way only makes us stronger and more aligned with who we are meant to be.
+We weren't created just to marvel at other people's successes; we are designed to pursue our dreams, to make our own way.
+And embracing the difficulties along the way only makes us stronger and more in tune with who we are meant to be.

 Story IV